ManuMyGit/CodingTutorials/java/misc/datastructure/README.md

     - TreeMap: it is a Red-Black tree implementation that is sorted according to the natural ordering of its keys, or by a Comparator provided at the creation time.
 Also, this class maintains an order on its elements.
 Finally, this class is not synchronized and thus, if an application uses multiple threads, the map must be synchronized externally.
     - ConcurrentHashMap: it is a hash table that supports full concurrency of retrievals.
 Thus, this structure is safe to use in case of multiple threads.
 Finally, this class does not allow neither keys nor values to be null.
 - There is a interface which extends from Map interface: Entry interface.
 It provides methods to get key and value (for(Entry e : map.entrySet()){...e.getKey()...e.getValue()...})

+# Graph
+There is no a specific class to manage graphs in Java.
+However, they can be implemented in different ways.
+In this example, two implementations were developed:
+- Adjacency Matrix: this implementation is based on a nxn matrix, being n the number of vertices.
+Depending on the type of graph the matrix:
+  - Consists of boolean for unweighted graphs.
+  - Consists of integers for weighted graphs.
+- Adjacency List: this implementation is based on a Map, where each node (key) has a set of vertices connected (value):
+  - In case of unweighted graphs, the key of the map is the vertex and the value, the set of nodes linked to the vertex.
+  - In csae of weighted graphs, the key of the map is the vertex and the value, another set with each linked node as the key and the weight as the value.

+Additionally, both weighted and unweighted maps can be both undirected or directed.
+In this example, there is a boolean passed in the constructor to specify whether it's directed or undirected.

+There are libraries that offer a lot of graph features out of the box.
+One of the most common ones is [JGraphT](https://github.com/jgrapht/jgrapht/blob/master/README.md).